 While setting up your store, some of the features in the Advanced Options of PayPal setup can prove to be quite handy.

 WooCommerce provides options for testing and debugging while setting up PayPal.

-PayPal Sandbox will help you ensure your payment gateway is functioning properly before you start actively selling through your store.
+PayPal Sandbox will help you test your payment gateway so that you can ensure it is functioning properly before you start actively selling through your store.

 You need to sign up using a developer account to use this feature of WooCommerce.